williamouyang/okta.github.io/_source/_docs/api/resources/sessions.md

 {% api_operation post /sessions %}

-Creates a new session for a user with a valid session token.
-Only use this operation if you need the session `id`, otherwise you should use one of the following flows to obtain a SSO session with a `sessionToken`:
+> Don't use this API unless you need a session `id`.
+Instead, use the [Authentication API](./authn.html#primary-authentication) to obtain a `sessionToken`, or use one of the following flows to obtain a SSO session with a `sessionToken`:

 - [Retrieving a session cookie by visiting the OpenID Connect Authorization Endpoint](/docs/examples/session_cookie.html#retrieving-a-session-cookie-via-openid-connect-authorization-endpoint)
 - [Retrieving a session cookie by visiting a session redirect link](/docs/examples/session_cookie.html#retrieving-a-session-cookie-by-visiting-a-session-redirect-link)
 - [Retrieving a session cookie by visiting an application embed link](/docs/examples/session_cookie.html#retrieving-a-session-cookie-by-visiting-an-application-embed-link)

+Creates a new session for a user with a valid session token.
+Use this API if, for example, you want to set the session cookie yourself instead of allowing Okta to set it, or hold the session ID to delete a session via the API instead of visiting the logout URL.

 > This operation can be performed anonymously without an API Token.